What is the unified field?

 - The interpretation of the redshifting of light of distant galaxies and other evidence:

-The Unified Field Theory is suggesting that there are two different ways to interpret the redshifting effect of light from distant galaxies and other observational evidence gathered so far by the scientists.
-Similarly, the solutions provided by the gravitational field equations can provide two different answers depending on how we set up the equations (with or without the cosmological constant).
+The Unified Field Theory is revealing two different ways to interpret the redshifting effect of light from distant galaxies and other observational evidence gathered so far by the scientists.
+Similarly, the solutions provided by the gravitational field equations can provide two different answers depending on how we set up the equations (as controlled by the cosmological constant).
 Most scientists involved in cosmology are taking on the view that the universe is probably finite and expanding.
 The Unified Field Theory supports a two-prong answer.
-The problem for scientists today will be to prove which picture in this paradox is correct.
+The problem for scientists today will be to prove which picture in this paradoxical situation is correct.
 While scientists remain stuck on the Earth and making certain observations from this vantage point, it will be impossible to determine which picture is correct.

 Whether or not the universe is expanding, in this link, scientists claim that the density is about right for a balanced and open universe.
 Both the accounting method and the geometrical method of calculating the mass in the universe in a certain large volume are in agreement and close to the "critical density" value.